apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>the starting index for the created persistent volume claim by according to template.
+<p>Specifies the starting index for the created persistent volume claim according to the template.
-minimum is 0.</p>
+The minimum value is 0.</p>
 </td>
 </tr>
 </tbody>